 Moreover, it is essential to note that AI is not a replacement for human analysis; instead, it should be used as a supplement.
 The final step is to use these insights to inform real-time decision-making.

 Contextual insights are data points that reveal the context in which people make decisions.
-In the case of political campaigns, contextual insights can be used to understand why someone might vote for a particular candidate or what issues are most important to them.
+In the case of political campaigns, contextual insights can help understand why someone might vote for a particular candidate or what issues are most important to them.

-This information can then be used to create targeted content that speaks directly to the needs and concerns of potential voters.
+This information can then be used to create targeted content that speaks directly to potential voters’ needs and concerns.

 For example, a campaign has identified environmentalism as an essential issue for a particular group of voters.
 The drive can use contextual insights to learn more about why those voters care about the environment and what issues are most important to them.